 The Spectrum name came from a suggestion from division head Nigel Searle's girlfriend!

 For the first time, a computer with high-resolution graphics, colour, sound and 48k RAM was sold for under £200.
-Once more Sinclair revolutionised the microcomputer industry with new standards.
+Once more Sinclair revolutionised the microcomputer industry with new standards at affordable prices.

 A much improved keyboard over the ZX81, it was still a low cost, multi-function affair, but with a rubber key mat rather than a flat plate.
 It probably held the world record for the number of functions on one key - as many as six!

-Again based on the Z80A CPU, two models were launched: one with 16K and one with 48K RAM.
+Again based on the Z80A CPU, two models were launched: one with 16K of RAM and one with 48K.
 The ROM size doubled again to 16K.

-There were 8 revisions of the motherboard (revisions 3 and 6 also had 3A & 6A versions) with revision 1 machines much sought after now by collectors as only around 60,000 were sold.
+Revision 1 machines are much sought after now by collectors as only around 60,000 were sold.